NorwegianVeterinaryInstitute/NVIpackager/README.md

 --------

 `NVIpackager`provides tools to facilitate development of NVIverse packages.
-Use create\_NVIpkg\_skeleton to make a package skeleton in accord with NVIverse standards.
-Several functions are for maintainance of the NVIverse package, like update documentation and to streamline testing and intallation of the package.
+You should use ‘create\_NVIpkg\_skeleton’ to make a package skeleton in accord with NVIverse standards.
+For further development and maintainance there are tools for updating documentation and installing development versions.
 The NVIpackager functions are to a large extent wrappers for devtools and usethis functions.
 In addition, the templates folder keeps templates for standard files like sections OF README and CONTRIBUTING.

-The package is under development.
-[Contributions](#contributing) to enhance the package is highly appreciated.

 `NVIpackager` is part of `NVIverse`, a collection of R-packages with tools to facilitate data management and data reporting at the Norwegian